jhoerr/cloudmesh-manual/docs-source/source/dev/pytest.rst

 Pytest
 ======

 Pytest is a utility to unit test python code.
 We use pytest and not ``__main__`` to test all functionality so they can me automatically run and reports can be generated.
 A project that does not have a sufficient number of tests to make sure the module works can not be accepted.

 Installation
 ------------

-The pytest module can be installed with the help of pip utility
+The pytest module can be installed with the help of pip utility:

 .. code:: bash

     $ pip install pytest

-This will install the pytest module in the current Python distribution, which means the test can be run using this utility as well as using ``–m`` switch.
+This will install the pytest module in the current Python distribution.
 All tests are included in the folder ``tests``.
 For example for the cloudmesh-cloud module they are in

 -  https://github.com/cloudmesh/cloudmesh-cloud/tree/master/tests

-Best is to add a number to identify in which order they are run
+If the order of the tests is important make sure the tests are specified in alphabetical order while introducing a numbering such as

 ::